dapphp/radius/README.md

 * 16: long-extended - **UNSUPPORTED** `Radius::DATA_TYPE_LONG_EXTENDED`
 * 17: evs - **UNSUPPORTED** `Radius::DATA_TYPE_LONG_EVS`

-## Advanced Usage:
+## Advanced Usage

+This section provides additional information and examples for advanced usage of the RADIUS client.

-	// Authenticating against a RADIUS cluster (each server needs the same secret).
+### Authenticating against a RADIUS cluster

-	// Each server in the list is tried until auth success or failure.
-The
-	// next server is tried on timeout or other error.
+For clustered setups with more than one RADIUS server, use the `accessRequestList` method to send authentication requests to multiple servers in a failover configuration.
+This ensures that if one server is unavailable, the client can attempt authentication with another server in the list.
+Each server in the list is tried until authentication is accepted or rejected.
+The client secret must be the same for all servers in the list.

-	// Set the secret and any required attributes first.
+	// Try each server in the list until acceptance or rejection.
+Set the secret and any required attributes first.

 	$servers = [ 'server1.radius.domain', 'server2.radius.domain' ];
 	// or
 	$servers = gethostbynamel("radius.site.domain"); // gets list of IPv4 addresses to a given host

+    // shuffle($servers); // optionally, randomize the order of servers

 	$authenticated = $client->accessRequestList($servers, $username, $password);
 	// or
 	$authenticated = $client->accessRequestEapMsChapV2List($servers, $username, $password);

+### Re-using the same client to send multiple access requests

+In situations where the same RADIUS client needs to send multiple access requests to a RADIUS server, a random request authenticator should be generated for each request to ensure uniqueness and prevent replay attacks.
+Use this when sending multiple access requests with the same client before calling `accessRequest` again:

+    $client->generateRequestAuthenticator();

+This is done automatically if using the `accessRequestList` or `accessRequestEapMsChapV2List` methods.

+### IPv6 Server Support

+If the operating system is configured for IPv6 and the RADIUS server supports IPv6, the client can send requests to the server using IPv6 addresses or hostnames that resolve to IPv6 addresses.

+To explicitly set the server address to an IPv6 address, specify the address when creating the client or using the `setServer()` method.
+Note, IPv6 addresses must be enclosed in square brackets.
+If the v6 address is not enclosed in square brackets, they will be added automatically.

+    $client = new Radius('[fd00:b5a6:6c19:6bf7::1001]');
+    // or
+    $client->setServer('[fd00:b5a6:6c19:6bf7::1001]');

+### Mixing IPv4 and IPv6 addresses in a clustered setup

+In situations where the RADIUS hostname resolves to both IPv4 and IPv6 addresses, use `accessRequestList()` to send requests to each address type.
+Either supply a list of explicit IPv4 and IPv6 addresses, or, use the following code to automatically resolve the hostname to both address types:

+    // List of specific addresses
+    $servers = [
+        'radius.local', // Tries radius.local, depending on how the DNS resolves it '10.0.100.100', // Next address in the list 'fd00:b5a6:6c19:6bf7:10:0:100:100', // Next address in the list '[fd00:b5a6:6c19:6bf7:10:0:200:200]', // Next address, square bracket notation ];

+    // Resolve hostname to multiple IPv4 and/or IPv6 addresses
+    // If the 'sockets' extension is loaded, use socket_addrinfo_lookup, otherwise, fall back to dns_get_record.
+    // socket_addrinfo_lookup is preferred as it will honor `hosts` files and system DNS configuration

+    if (extension_loaded('sockets')) {
+        $servers = array_merge(...array_map(function ($family) use ($server) {
+            return array_map(function ($addrInfo) {
+                $addrArray = socket_addrinfo_explain($addrInfo);
+                return $addrArray['ai_addr']['sin6_addr'] ?? $addrArray['ai_addr']['sin_addr'];
+            }, socket_addrinfo_lookup($server, null, ['ai_family' => $family, 'ai_socktype' => SOCK_DGRAM]) ?: []);
+        }, [AF_INET6, AF_INET]));
+    } else {
+        $servers = array_map(function ($dnsRecord) {
+            return $dnsRecord['ipv6'] ?? $dnsRecord['ip'];
+        }, dns_get_record($server, DNS_AAAA | DNS_A));
+    }

+    // Now, authenticate using the resolved addresses
+    $authenticated = $client->accessRequestList($servers, $username, $password);

-	// Setting vendor specific attributes
+### Setting vendor-specific attributes

-	// Many vendor IDs are available in \Dapphp\Radius\VendorId
+Vendor IDs are defined in the `\Dapphp\Radius\VendorId` class.
+For example, `\Dapphp\Radius\VendorId::MIKROTIK`.

-	// e.g. \Dapphp\Radius\VendorId::MIKROTIK
+    // Set vendor-specific attribute $attributeNumber for $vendorId
 	$client->setVendorSpecificAttribute($vendorId, $attributeNumber, $rawValue);

-	// Setting a vendor-specific attribute with a non-string data type
+	// Setting a vendor-specific attribute with other data types
 	$client->setVendorSpecificAttribute($vendorId, $attributeNumber, $ipv4addr, Radius::DATA_TYPE_IPV4ADDR);
 	$client->setVendorSpecificAttribute($vendorId, $attributeNumber, $ipv6addr, Radius::DATA_TYPE_IPV6ADDR);
 	$client->setVendorSpecificAttribute($vendorId, $attributeNumber, $int64, Radius::DATA_TYPE_INTEGER64);

-	// Retrieving attributes from RADIUS responses after receiving a failure or success response
+### Retrieving attributes from RADIUS responses

+To get attributes from received replies, use the `getAttribute()` method.
+This method returns the value of the specified attribute from the last received RADIUS response.

 	$value = $client->getAttribute('Error-Cause');
 	$reply = $client->getAttribute('Reply-Message');
 	$ipv6addr = $client->getAttribute('Framed-IPv6-Address');